-An electrocardiogram (EKG, ECG) translates the heart's electrical activity into line tracings on paper.
+The electrocardiogram translates the heart's electrical activity into line tracings on paper.
 The spikes and dips in the line tracings are called waves.

 - The P wave is a record of the electrical activity through the upper heart chambers (atria).

 - The QRS complex is a record of the movement of electrical impulses through the lower heart chambers (ventricles).

 - The ST segment shows when the ventricle is contracting but no electricity is flowing through it.
 The ST segment usually appears as a straight, level line between the QRS complex and the T wave.

 - The T wave shows when the lower heart chambers are resetting electrically and preparing for their next muscle contraction.

 |Primary Medical Reviewer||Rakesh K. Pai, MD, FACC - Cardiology, Electrophysiology|

 |Specialist Medical Reviewer||George Philippides, MD - Cardiology|